baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 > It is **RECOMMENDED** that the `Secret` data also contain a `provider` entry
 > with a value that identifies the provider of the binding.

-The `provider` field helps to narrow down the tye further in the application.
+The `provider` field helps to narrow down the type further in the application.
 The provider field could be used where there are different providers for the same Provisioned Service type.
 For example, if the type is `mysql`, the provider value could be `mariadb`, `oracle`, `bitnami`, `aws-rds`, etc.  When